KDE/documentation-docs-krita-org/reference_manual/dockers/text_properties.rst

 .. figure:: /images/text/font-size-adjust-example.png

    Script fonts frequently have a much smaller x-height than typical body text fonts.
-By using :guilabel:`Font Size Adjust` and pressing :guilabel:`calculate`, we can set the text to use the same x-height ratio
+By using :guilabel:`Font Size Adjust` and pressing :guilabel:`calculate`, we can set the text to have a similarly sized x-height.

 .. _text_property_font_family: